RUB-EP1/ExercisesDataAnalysisWS2425/exercises/setup.md

 >         new file:   notebooks/exercise1.jl
 >         new file:   src/DataAnalysisWS2425.jl
 > ```
+> We also recommend to add a README.md file that describes the repository and which can be used to remind you how to run the code.
+>
 > You can do the first *commit* now (adding a descriptive message with `-m`)
 > ```
 > git commit -m 'setup for data analysis exercises'